dextra/flutter_bifrost/README.md

 # Bifrost

-Bifrost is a plugin which enables hybrid integration of Flutter for your existing native apps.
+Bifrost is a plugin which enables easy embedding of your Flutter application into your existing native apps.

 ## Requirements